-When it comes to health and fitness don’t shy away from strength training.
-Don’t ever think that you aren’t strong enough or young enough.
+When it comes to health and fitness there is one thing you should never shy away from and that is strength training.
+Don’t ever think that you aren’t strong enough and never ever allow yourself to believe that you aren't young enough.

-No, it is something any of us can begin to do at any age.
-Strength training can be anything from pushing barbells, to body weight exercises like push ups, squats, mountain climbers.
-Anything that produces a resistance against gravity.
+No, it is something any of us can do and indeed something we can begin to do at any age.
+Strength training is any exercise that produces a resistance against gravity.
+It can be anything from pushing barbells, to body weight exercises like push ups, squats, mountain climbers.

 Not only that, but you can adapt every single exercise you do to suit your own level of fitness, ability, strength and flexibility.

 And, it is from there you grow.
 As a result, it is one of the best things you can do for your aging body.

 You are never too old to start something new, to indeed rethink how you use your body and evaluate your health.

 In fact, some of the most impressive people that have ever entered my fitness studio have been in their 60’s and 70’s.
 And guess what, they were right there side by side, working out with people more than half their age.
 Doing what they needed to do, in order to, feel how they wanted to feel.